 The program in Australia is an innovative way to deliver the MEM20413 Certificate II in Engineering Pathways to High school students.
 The staff at Formula Student were looking for a learning program that delivered a work like experience for the student and what better way to achieve this than with a Qualification that was developed by industry for industry.

 Like the US counterparts, Formula Student recognises that the program is really about learning Engineering Skills and not motorsport.
-With this in mind and being aware of how nervous some school administrators might be about students strapping themselves into a 400hp race car, the Australian vehicle also uses a 16hp engine, this time a 420cc single cylinder based on the Honda GX420.
+With this in mind and being aware of how nervous some school administrators might be about students strapping themselves into a 400hp race car, the Australian vehicle also uses a 20.5 hp engine.
+The engine of choice is a 670cc V-Twin Kohler engine .
 This is coupled to a CVT(Constant Velocity transmission) which is chain driven to the rear axle assembly.
 The Australian designed chassis incorporates pushrod activated independent suspension for all for wheels acting on reservoir shock absorbers.
 The body is the same LMP(Le Mans Prototype) body the US teams run.

-CAMS, the leading motorsport regulator in Australia is supportive of the program, and prior to a vehicle being run in competition the vehicle must pass a CAMS technical inspection and be "logbooked" as a CAMS race vehicle.
-The end of year event is sanctioned by CAMS.
+RACERS, the leading motorsport regulator in Australia is supportive of the program, and prior to a vehicle being run in competition the vehicle must pass a technical inspection and be "logbooked" as a RACERS race vehicle.
+The end of year event is sanctioned by RACERS.